 Most local guides know secrets you can't find on the internet and will take you to places you wouldn't have known about had it not been for taking the walking tour.

 Do your research about the culture before you leave for your destination.
 This seems like a dying process among all travelers.

-With affordable travel and increased tourism around the world, it feels like you can travel to a destination and never cross paths with a country’s culture.
+With affordable travel and increased tourism worldwide, it feels like you can travel to a destination and never cross paths with a country's culture.
 How tragic.

 Immersing yourself in culture and participating in traditions and lifestyles from across the world is what makes travel such a valuable experience.
 Let's get back to our roots.

 Among cultural sensitivities to be aware of, religion is of utmost importance.

 To air on the safe side, the less skin you show, the less like a tourist you will appear, and the less likely you are to offend anyone.